Klemencina/orgle-stream/README.md

 # Orgle Stream 🎼

-A modern concert streaming platform built with Next.js that enables live and on-demand streaming of classical music concerts with multi-language support and comprehensive admin management.
+A modern concert streaming platform built with Next.js that enables live and on-demand streaming of classical music concerts with multi-language support and comprehensive admin management

 ## ✨ Features